-The East Coast Asphalt Operations are dependent upon a steady supply of crude oil and asphalt from PDVSA, the national oil company of Venezuela, and the Venezuelan economic and political environment may disrupt our supply of crude oil and of a portion of our asphalt supply.
+The East Coast Asphalt Operations are dependent upon a steady supply of crude oil from PDVSA, the national oil company of Venezuela, and the Venezuelan economic and political environment may disrupt our supply of crude oil.

-The terms of the acquisition of the East Coast Asphalt Operations include commitments, over a minimum seven year period, to purchase from PDVSA an annual average of 75,000 barrels per day of crude oil and an average of 22,000 barrels per day of paving grade asphalt between the months of April and September and an average of 13,000 barrels per day of roofing flux asphalt throughout the year.
-If PDVSA fails to deliver at closing executed crude oil and asphalt purchase agreements containing the negotiated commitments, we may terminate the acquisition agreement, which may have an adverse effect on the trading price of our common units.
+The terms of the acquisition of the East Coast Asphalt Operations include commitments, over a minimum seven year period, to purchase from PDVSA an annual average of 75,000 barrels per day of crude oil and provide us with a right of first offer to purchase up to 4,000,000 barrels of paving grade asphalt and 4,750,000 barrels of roofing flux asphalt each year for marketing and sale.

-Further, Venezuela has been experiencing political, economic and social turmoil, including labor strikes and demonstrations.
+Venezuela has been experiencing political, economic and social turmoil, including labor strikes and demonstrations.
 Such instability could severely affect PDVSA's production or delivery of crude oil or asphalt.
-If PDVSA fails to deliver under the asphalt supply agreement, we may not be able to replace such amounts on the same favorable terms or at all.
-Further, we may be forced to replace a portion of the crude oil we would normally have purchased under our PDVSA supply contracts with purchases of crude oil on the spot market on pricing and credit terms that are less favorable than we would have obtained under the PDVSA supply contracts.
+Further, we may be forced to replace a portion of the crude oil we would normally have purchased under our PDVSA crude oil supply contract with purchases of crude oil on the spot market on pricing and credit terms that are less favorable than we would have obtained under the PDVSA crude oil supply contract.
 The pricing terms of our crude oil supply contract with PDVSA will be designed to provide a measure of stability to our refining margins.
 If we are required to make purchases on the spot market instead of under our contract we will lose this protection.
-As a result, if we experience disruption to our purchases of crude oil under the PDVSA supply contract, we could experience additional volatility in our earnings and cash flow.
+As a result, if we experience disruption to our purchases of crude oil under the PDVSA crude oil supply contract, we could experience additional volatility in our earnings and cash flow.

 Additionally, the Paulsboro refinery and the Savannah refinery are optimized to process specific types of crude oil that are only produced in Venezuela.
-The processing of alternate crudes would result in reduced refinery run rates and significantly reduced production.
+Processing alternate crudes would result in reduced refinery run rates, significantly reduced production and additional capital expenditures, which could be material.
 Accordingly, any disruption of our supply of crude oil from Venezuela would result in substantially lower revenues and additional volatility in our earnings and cash flow.